Salamonie Lake, Indiana, USA

 - Statistics / Weather / Helpful Links

 Looking for Salamonie Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Salamonie Lake is a large, unspoiled reservoir spanning the border of both Huntington and Wabash Counties in north central Indiana.
 The lake is part of a Department of Natural Resources (DNR) site which is also comprised of several state recreation areas (SRA), covering over 13,000 acres.
 Surrounded by rich countryside, the vast property is full of ponds, marshes, and wetlands teeming with wildlife.
 Salamonie Lake is an impoundment of the lower portion of the Salamonie River and provides flood control downstream.
 Also known as Salamonie Reservoir, the lake and surrounding parks offer endless recreational opportunities year round.
 In the summer, visitors can enjoy boating, fishing, water sports, canoeing, hiking, camping, hunting, and wildlife viewing.
 Winter months provide all kinds of winter sport options including ice fishing, snowmobiling, and cross country skiing.